 However, most visitors want to sample and perhaps buy some of the world’s best wines, and a good place to start any visit to the city is at the House of Wine in the old town.
 This is the headquarters of the thriving wine trade, offering maps and guides of the surrounding vineyards, as well as helping to arrange tours.
 Most of the offices of the wine exporters welcome visitors, and several of the nearby wine chateaus that were once off limits, are now open for lunch and even offer overnight stays.

 Of course, there is a museum of wine in Bordeaux – in 2016 the $81 million Cite du Vin opened, aiming to become the world’s premier wine museum.
 Housed in a spectacular modern building, the museum tells the story of wine through a series of state of the art exhibits.
-If you still need educating, there is even a school of wine in the city offering courses ranging from a … Read the rest
+If you still need educating, there is even a school of wine in the city offering courses ranging from a one-hour class … Read the rest

 Continue Reading →